mimblewimble/grin/doc/build.md

 We'll set up Node 2 as a simple validating node (i.e. it won't mine,) but we'll pass in the address of node 1 as a seed.
 Node 2 will join the network founded by node 1 and then sync its blockchain and peer data.

-In a new terminal, tell node 2 to run a sever using node 1's P2P address as a seed.
+In a new terminal, tell node 2 to run a server using node 1's P2P address as a seed.
 Node 2's P2P server will run on port 20000 and its API server will run on port 20001.

     node2$ grin server -s "127.0.0.1:10000" -p 20000 -a 20001 run